-Baltimore Mayor Catherine Pugh Resigns In Wake Of Children's Book Scandal
+Baltimore Mayor Catherine Pugh Resigns In Aftermath Of Children's Book Scandal

 Pugh, a Democrat, is under investigation for alleged "self-dealing" in connection to the sale of thousands of copies of a self-published children's book series.
 Many of those sales went to entities that she had influence over or that sought to do business with the city.

 Maryland's Office of State Prosecutor and the city's ethics board have launched probes into whether any laws or ethics rules have been violated.
 At this time, no local, state, or federal authorities have charged her with any crime.

-The mayor, who was elected in 2016, has been on leave in order to "recuperate from this serious illness," which her office said stemmed from a bout of pneumonia.
+The mayor, who was elected in 2016, has been on leave to "recuperate from this serious illness," which her office said stemmed from a bout of pneumonia.
 She was hospitalized for five days in late March.

 Baltimore City Council President Bernard "Jack" Young has been serving as acting mayor since April 2.
 He has said that he does not want the position on a permanent basis.

-Pugh's leave came as the book scandal was careening toward a full-blown crisis, one which she was unable to tamp down.
+Pugh's leave came as the book scandal was heading toward a full-blown crisis, one that she was unable to tamp down.

 At issue is how Pugh handled the sales of the Healthy Holly books, about a young black girl who promotes the benefits of nutrition and exercise.

-The Baltimore Sun has reported she has received roughly $800,000 over the years from the sale of the books.
+The Baltimore Sun reported she has received roughly $800,000 over the years from the sale of the books.
 Some of the biggest benefactors include the University of Maryland Medical System.

-UMMS is a private nonprofit for which Pugh served as a board member until mid-March when she resigned from the position.
+UMMS is a private nonprofit for which Pugh served as a board member until mid-March, when she resigned from the position.
 It paid Pugh roughly $500,000 for copies of the books spread out in five payments from 2012-2018, according the Sun.

 A separate payment by health giant Kaiser Permanente of more than $100,000 for some 20,000 copies of the book between 2015 and 2018 was also reported by the Sun.